vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 int main()
 {
-    int result = sum(10, 20);
-    cout << result;
+    const int result = sum(10, 20);     // Here, you can use constexpr as well cout << result;
     return 0;
 }
 ```
-- constexpr specifies that the value of an object, variable or a function can be evaluated at compile time and the expression can be used in other constant expressions.
+- constexpr specifies that the value of an object, variable or a function can be evaluated strictly at compile time and the expression can be used in other constant expressions.
 ```
 +--------------------------------------+--------------------------------------+
 |       int result = sum(10, 20);      |    const int result = sum(10, 20);   |